malikashish8/vuln-spring/README.md

 This will run two containers.
 One for the Spring app and another for Maria DB.
 The app listens on [http://127.0.0.1:8082](http://127.0.0.1:8082) by default.

+## Develop

+VS Code dev containers are used to develop this app.
+The configuration in `.devcontainer` also runs the db server.

 ## ToDo

 * Add Bootstrap CSS so the web pages look better